fiquett/Viper_SmartStart_Control/README.md

 Set-up Instructions
 -------------------

-If you are going to run via command line or through a http GET and do not want to pass in credentials, add your Viper SmartStart credentials on lines 9-10:
+If you are going to run via command line or through a http GET and do not want to pass in credentials, add your Viper SmartStart credentials on lines 9-10: (keep the single quotes around both)

 	$smartstart_username = 'VIPER_EMAIL_ADDRESS';
 	$smartstart_password = 'VIPER_PASSWORD';